 Such a huge military force is said to be developed to impede China.
 This depicts India’s intentions to dominate the region.
 As mentioned above, India’s stance on its force buildup is to balance China, but it has regularly used it against Pakistan in multiple conflicts.

 According to the official sources, the Indian Army’s soldiers will be equipped with brand new advanced assault rifles through a 700 crore rupees contract between the Indian Ministry of Defense and US firm Sig Sauer.
 With this contract, India will get around 72,400 assault rifles.
-These new rifles are substitutes for the military’s bid to acquire around seven hundred thousand assault rifles in 2017, but these 72,400 rifles will be acclaimed by the quick track transported procedure.
+These new rifles are substitutes for the military’s bid to acquire around seven hundred thousand assault rifles in 2017, but these 72,400 rifles will be acclaimed by the quick-track transportation procedure.

 Besides, the Indian army was also planning to buy around 5,719 sniper rifles from international companies in January 2020 which were going to replace the Dragunov SVD rifles.
 These new rifles include .338 Lapua Magnum Scorpio TGT by Beretta and .50 caliber M95 by Barrett.
 The newly purchased sniper rifles will be given to the troops deployed along the LOC.17